 Kira, however, wasn't in the throng.

 Vic tried to tell himself that was for the best.
-He finished the set, gave the boys a break, too.
+He finished the set and gave the boys a break, too.
 Mingling, he heard a familiar voice say, "Dance with me?"

-He turned, saw Kira, felt her hand on his arm, pulling him into his private quarters, then she moved into his arms.
+He turned and saw Kira then felt her hand on his arm, pulling him into his private quarters as she moved into his arms.

 He held her, his arms closing around her as if on autopilot.
 "There's no music, Nerys."